Athlon007/Leomard/CONTRIBUTING.md

 ## Artwork

 Any artwork you create must be licensed under CC-BY-SA-4.0.
-See [LICENSE](LICENSE.md) for more information.
 If your art will be used in the app, you will be credited in the app and in README.md.

 While not necessary, it's recommended to also include art's source file (e.g. .afdesign, .xcf, .psd, etc.) in the pull request.